dainst/dai-publications-html-frontmatter/README.md

 This is a javascript browser tool to generate dai-specific frontmatters (for journal articles, journal issues, monographs and conference papers) in HTML (exportable as PDF).

-It uses uses the bibliographic data from iDAI.bibliography (Zenon).
+It uses the bibliographic data from iDAI.bibliography (Zenon).

 ## Prerequisites